jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 2. Run the load test using the "SampleApp.yaml" - which references the JMeter test file "SampleAppParam.xml"
 3. Upload the results

 The heart of the load test configuration is the YAML file.
-It is this that defines the load test to be run
+It is this that defines the load test to be run.

 ```
 version: v0.1